Bethlehem: Birthplace of Jesus

 In the New Testament, the Gospel of Luke says that Jesus' parents traveled from Nazareth to Bethlehem, where Jesus was born.
-The Gospel of Matthew mentions Bethlehem as the place of birth, and adds that King Herod was told that a 'King of the Jews' had been born in the town, prompting Herod to order the killing of all the boys who were two years old or under in the town and surrounding area.
-Joseph, warned of Herod's impending action by an angel of the Lord, decided to flee to Egypt with his family and then later settled in Nazareth after Herod's death.
+The Gospel of Matthew mentions Bethlehem as the place of birth, and adds that Herod the Great was told that a 'King of the Jews' had been born in the town, prompting the Massacre of the Innocents.
+Joseph, warned of Herod's impending action by an angel of the Lord, decided to flee to Egypt with his family, The family later settled in Nazareth after Herod's death.

 Early Christian traditions describe Jesus as being born in Bethlehem: in one account, a verse in the Book of Micah is interpreted as a prophecy that the Messiah would be born there.
-The second century Christian apologist Justin Martyr stated in his Dialogue with Trypho (written c.
+The second-century Christian apologist Justin Martyr stated in his Dialogue with Trypho (written c.
 155–161) that the Holy Family had taken refuge in a cave outside of the town and then placed Jesus in a manger.
 Origen of Alexandria, writing around the year 247, referred to a cave in the town of Bethlehem which local people believed was the birthplace of Jesus.
 This cave was possibly one which had previously been a site of the cult of Tammuz.
 The Gospel of Mark and the Gospel of John do not include a nativity narrative, but refer to him only as being from Nazareth.
 In a 2005 article in Archaeology magazine, archaeologist Aviram Oshri points to an absence of evidence for the settlement of Bethlehem near Jerusalem at the time when Jesus was born, and postulates that Jesus was born in Bethlehem of Galilee.
 However, other archaeologists argue that there is evidence that Bethlehem of Judea was inhabited at that time.
 In a 2011 article in Biblical Archaeology Review magazine, Jerome Murphy-O'Connor argues for the traditional position that Jesus was born in Bethlehem near Jerusalem.